Code-Institute-Submissions/memory-blocks/testing.md

         - The controls are easy to understand and implement.
 A series of click events are all that is required to play the game.
 The player simply clicks on the relevant button to choose a level and clicks on the start button to play.
 To choose a colour they simply click on one of the coloured squares above the game grid.
-        The grid is filled in by clicking on the each square of the grid.
+        The grid is filled in by clicking on each square of the grid.
 The game is ended by clicking on the finish button or by letting the timer run down.
 A show solution button can then be clicked to show the correct solution.
 They can then click the play again button to start a new game.
 There is no typing needed during the game so the use of a keyboard is not required.

     3. A game that is fun and exciting to play, so I can share and play with my family and friends.

         - At the end of each game the player receives a score for their effort.
-They can then compete with family members and friends to try and beat each others scores.
-A sense of competition brings entertaininment and it motivates players to outperform others and allows them to assess their performance against the performance of others.
+They can then compete with family members and friends to try and beat each other's scores.
+A sense of competition brings entertainment and it motivates players to outperform others and allows them to assess their performance against the performance of others.
 The vibrant colour scheme of the website adds energy and the countdown timer adds tension to the game as the counter approaches zero.

         <div align="center">